August 26, 2007

 Mary McDonald intimidated me.
 She didn't have the most beautiful visage in the world.
 She didn't teach me shit.
 But in retrospect, I love her because I feel she was intent upon educating us.
 In some way - a way she didn't realize consciously - she sensed that she was dealing with kids that were out of place in time and ties and culture.
 I tend to revere her.

-In walks swashbuckling sex-crazed Errol Flynn.
+In walks swashbuckling Errol Flynn.

-I read some interview with Stockwell - it was recently - and he was asked, "So who taught you about sex?"
-He said, "I did a movie with Errol Flynn when I was 13.
-I got quite an education."
+I read some interview with Stockwell – it was recently – and he was asked, “So who taught you about sex?”
+He replied, “I did a movie with Errol Flynn when I was 13.
+I got quite an education.”

 Stockwell talks about Errol Flynn and what it meant to Stockwell to work with him and be in his presence at this particular adolescent moment in his life: